Jump to the content

 In December 2022, extreme rains on Mindanao, the home island of Khyle, triggered a disaster.
 A flood of falls tore houses and trees with it.
 A relative lost his life.
 Several classmates had to interrupt the school because their belongings had been washed away.

-At that time, the 20-year-old had long since started taking action against climate change.
-In the terre of the Hommes partner organization “Gitib” and with his organization “Youth for Climate Justice”, he plants trees, is committed to deforestation and asks politicians to act.
+By this time, the now 20-year-old had long since begun taking action against climate change.
+Through his Terre des Hommes partner organization "Gitib" and his organization "Youth for Climate Justice," he plants trees, campaigns against deforestation, and calls on politicians to take action.

 Your support for strong children!